 - One breast or two?
 As a good general rule let your baby finish the first breast and then offer the other side at each feed.
 He may or may not finish the second side and then start the next feed with this same breast.
 See One Breast or Two Per Feed? for much more information and see Forget About Foremilk and Hindmilk if you are confused about different kinds of milk.

 - You can’t spoil a baby—the easiest way to care for your newborn baby is to keep him close and respond to his every need.
-Dads can help with this—by cuddling, changing, bathing or carrying baby in a sling.
+Partners can help with baby care—by cuddling, changing, or bathing baby and carrying baby in skin-to-skin contact or in a sling.

 When to get help